faboweb/LocalOsmosis-Dashboard/README.md

 - Does say relayers, but it's validators atm.
 I couldn't find easily accessible relayer public data
 - Heartbeat was set to uptime, Broadcaster was set to max(uptime - 0~2, 0)
 - ReactTooltip doesn't work on first hover & tooltips don't disappear on DEV(known issue)
-- Haven't worked on responsiveness for smaller screens
 - No SEO

 ## Deploying